Washington, D.C. Mesothelioma Lawyer

 For this reason, it is important to pay attention to signs of mesothelioma.
 This is especially true if you lived or worked near asbestos, or if you lived with someone who may have been exposed to asbestos and brought it home on their skin and clothes.
 According to the Mayo Clinic, some of the most common symptoms of mesothelioma include:

-- Peritoneal mesothelioma (stomach and abdomen) – Nausea, weight loss and abdominal swelling and pain.
+- Peritoneal mesothelioma (stomach and abdomen) – Nausea, weight loss, abdominal swelling, and pain.

 - Pericardial mesothelioma (heart) – Chest pains and difficulty with breathing.